 On June 25, 1950, North Korean troops armed with Soviet-made tanks and fighters invaded the South, thus triggering an all-out war.
 The UN Security Council unanimously condemned the North Korean invasion and published a resolution recommending that its member states provide military assistance to South Korea.
-When the tide of the war turned against the North with the intervention of the UN Forces, Red Chinese troops intervened in the war on the North’s side.
+When the tide of the war turned against the North with the intervention of the UN Forces, the Chinese Red Army intervened in the war on the North’s side.
 The two sides engaged in fierce battles until, on July 27, 1953, the two sides finally signed the armistice agreement.
 President Rhee Syngman did not sign the agreement, calling strongly for the prolongation of the war with the goal of unifying the entire country in the South’s favor.

 The three-year-long internecine war started by the Communists reduced the entire Korean Peninsula to rubble.
 Millions of troops and civilians were killed.
 Most of the country’s industrial facilities were destroyed.
-South Korea became the poorest country in the world.
+South Korea became one of the poorest countries in the world.
 However, the war taught South Koreans the preciousness of freedom.
 The experience provided the foundation that inspired patriotism in the hearts of young students and uniformed soldiers alike, and became the principal engine of the country’s modernization.

 President Rhee Syngman strengthened his authoritarian rule.
 In 1960, the ruling Liberal Party rigged the Presidential election.
 Young students took to the streets in protest.
-The situation deteriorated when many demonstrators were shot down by the police.
-President Rhee Syngman announced his stepdown and took refuge in Hawaii.
-Shortly thereafter, the Constitution was amended, and the Cabinet system and the bicameral National Assembly were adopted.
+The situation deteriorated when many demonstrators were shot by the police, which led to massive protests called the April 19 Revolution.
+President Rhee Syngman announced his step-down and took refuge in Hawaii.
+Shortly thereafter, the Constitution was amended, and a cabinet system and the bicameral National Assembly were adopted.
 Under the new constitution, the regime led by Prime Minister Jang Myeon was launched, but the political situation became extremely fragile amid political struggles and continued street demonstrations by students.

 Observers called it “the Miracle on the Hangang River.”
 The country vigorously pushed ahead with the development of national land, including the construction of the Gyeongbu Expressway and subway lines in large cities.
 The country also carried out the Saemaeul Undong (New Community Movement), turning the impoverished agricultural society into a country focused mainly on manufacturing.

-Since the South Korean government was established in 1948, the country has transformed itself from one of the most impoverished countries in the world to an economic powerhouse and an exemplar of free democracy.
+Since the South Korean government was established in 1948, the country has transformed itself from one of the most impoverished countries in the world to an economic powerhouse and an exemplar of liberal democracy.

-The Roh Moo-hyun government, which was inaugurated in 2003, concentrated on three leading objectives, namely, the realization of democracy with the participation of the people, balanced social development, and the construction of Northeast Asia with the focus on peace and prosperity.
-The government also held the second summit between the leaders of the two Koreas in Pyeongyang in October 2007 and signed an FTA with the United States.
+The Roh Moo-hyun government, which was inaugurated in 2003, concentrated on three leading objectives: the realization of democracy with the participation of the people, balanced social development, and the realization of peace and prosperity in Northeast Asia.
+The government also held the second summit between the leaders of the two Koreas in Pyongyang on October 4, 2007 and the same year signed an FTA with the United States.

-In May 2017, Moon was sworn in as the 19th president of the Republic of Korea.
+- Moon Jae-in, the 19th President of South Korea: In May 2017, Moon was sworn in as the 19th president of the Republic of Korea.
 Stressing the need for “national unity,” President Moon Jae-in pledged that his government will pursue fairness and cooperation, reform and change, dialog and communication, and competence and expertise.

-Moreover, the Moon Jae-in administration has paved the way to ease tension on the Korean peninsula and open an era of peace by holding inter-Korean summits as well as South Korea–US and South Korea–China summits.
+Moreover, the Moon Jae-in administration has paved the way to ease tension on the Korean Peninsula and open an era of peace by holding inter-Korean summits as well as South Korea–US and South Korea–China summits.
 In the face of the Fourth Industrial Revolution, the government has also focused on building infrastructure, improving related regulations, and securing key technologies for future generations.